iamvictorli/pern-starter/README.md

 # pern-starter
 (PERN) Postgres Express React/Redux/React-Router-DOM Node stack boilerplate

 Basic Startup to get up and running with PERN Stack with no configuration using [create-react-app](https://github.com/facebookincubator/create-react-app).

-This also makes Heroku deployment easy.
+Babel and ESLint is also included with this build.

+[Massive.js](https://dmfay.github.io/massive-js/) to query Postgres database.

+Easy Heroku deployment.

 ## Getting Started